aelu419/ENotes/Learn_CPP/Learn_CPP-12_Functions.md

   - note that this defaults to ``const``, in this case the lambda cannot modify captured values
   - to make *all* members mutable, add the ``mutable`` keyword
     - note that capture only occurs at definition, and the captured variables persist between calls
-      - upon invokation, lambdas do not re-capture whatever value those members are at the point of invocation
+      - upon invocation, lambdas do not re-capture whatever value those members are at the point of invocation
     - ```c++
       int initialValue;
       std::cin>>initialValue;